 Nope, that’s nature’s job!
 Milk contains lactose, a natural sugar found in milk.

 Skim, 1%, and 2% milk contain no less than 1,200 IUs of vitamin A per litre, which works out to 10% of our daily intake per 250mL serving.
 No Vitamin A is added to 3.25% homogenized milk.

 Great question.
 Milk has no less than 300 international units of vitamin D per litre.
 That means with every 250 mL serving, you’ll get 45% of the recommended daily amount.
 Vitamin D helps build strong bones and teeth.

 All of our products are gluten free!
 However, always be sure to check the ingredient list for any potential allergens.

 It’s actually quite simple.
-For maximum freshness and enjoyment, it’s best to keep milk as cool as possible — ideally between 0° and 4° Celsius.
+For maximum freshness and enjoyment, it’s best to keep milk and cream as cool as possible — ideally between 1° and 4° Celsius.
 If your trip home from the grocery store takes a while, that’s ok.
 Just make sure you bring an insulated cooler with you to be on the safe side.
-In your fridge, make sure your milk is kept on the shelves to avoid temperature variation, which can affect the shelf life.
+In your fridge, make sure your milk and cream are kept on the shelves to avoid temperature variation, which can affect the shelf life.